githubapnic/labs/iptables/iptables_complex.md

 ## Lab Tasks
 Step 1: Update or install iptables software<br>
 Step 2: Review filter policy <br>
-Step 3: Create iptable rule <br>
+Step 3: Build packet filtering rules to restrict access to certain applications depending on the target audience <br>
-Step 4: Confirm ping is blocked <br>
+Step 4: Confirm the rules are working <br>
+Step 5: Learn how to permanently save the iptables rules <br>

 **Login Details**